Marika-0/hxtf/README.md

 - The _&lt;target&gt;.hxml_ file includes compiler configuration for that Target and is nested within the _\_.hxml_ file created by HxTF.
 - The _&lt;target&gt;.script_ file is read and passed to the command line.
 It can include setup and tear-down information for the test, but should invoke the Test Run in some way.

-> The exit status of the Test Run is used by HxTF CLI to determine if the Test Run succeeded or failed.
+The exit code of the Test Run is used by HxTF CLI to determine if the Test Run succeeded or failed.
 If the exit code of passing the _&lt;target&gt;.script_ file contents to the command line is not the same as the exit code of the Test Run, HxTF will not behave as expected.

 HxTF defines the main function and automatically includes the current version of the HxTF library (if the `-l` flag isn't specified).